Lost-Ark-Market-Online/LostArk-Market-Web/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### Changelog
+### 0.4.1
+- Limit favorites to 10 to prevent crash because of firestore limitation of in query

 ### 0.4.0
 - Add Adventurer's Tome support